5 refreshment points will be set up along the itinerary only for the cyclists wearing the race bib and front number on their bicycle.

 The Organizing Committee, in collaboration with FCI race marshals and organization staff, will monitor the area to prevent participants from throwing waste along the race track and outside the Ecozones.
 Any participant not respecting the rules of behaviour will be excluded from future editions of the International Gran Fondo Felice Gimondi Bianchi.

-- Register online for the 2018 International Gran Fondo Felice Gimondi Bianchi; it is quick and easy, and trees will thank you.
+- Register online for the 2019 International Granfondo Felice Gimondi Bianchi; it is quick and easy, and trees will thank you.

 - Use your bicycle to reach work or friends as well.
 You avoid traffic, you don’t pollute and you get some exercise.